 Australian-expats Luke and Brianna regularly post about their Berlin-adventures for our blog project Bicultural Urbanite.
 Follow them on Instagram @bicultural_urbanite

 For #kinoinoz, Brisbane-based film critic Sarah Ward takes a closer look at German films screening down under.
-Here you'll find everything from film reviews and interviews to release information.
+Here you'll find everything from film reviews and interviews to festival previews.

 Anti-liberal, nationalistic movements are gaining in strength around the world.
 Why are populist tendencies on the rise in this era of digitization and globalization?
 How can the values of democracy be protected?

 Tourist magnets, architecture as theatre and cultural flagships: buildings like the newly-opened Elbphilharmonie are meant to enhance culture with their spectacular architecture – and positively influence the development of a city or a region.
 But does it work?